 The fine print

 We are happy to accept a weighted GPA if one is provided by the high school, but are unable to calculate a GPA other than what is provided on the official transcript.
-We will consider your highest test score (without writing sub-scores) on a single national or state test date.

 Unless noted, scholarships are granted for a maximum of 8 semesters.
 Scholarships are not available during the summer term.

 Recipients must be US citizens or permanent residents.